Ficus trichopoda

-This monoecious, non-strangler fig Tree is up to 21m high and a trunk with a unique horizontally spreading crown with descending prop roots.
+This monoecious, non-strangler fig Tree is up to 21m high & trunk + a unique horizontally spreading crown with descending prop roots.
 All damaged parts exude non-toxic milky latex.
 Large, simple Leaves are distinctly 3-veined at the base.
-The inflorescence is a syconium with a mutualistic relationship between the fig and the wasp resulting in Flower pollination.
+The inflorescence is a syconium with a mutualistic relationship between the fig and a specific wasp resulting in Flower pollination.
 The Fruit is a fig with ethylene induced maturing.

 Description

-Previous names: Ficus hippopotami, Ficus congoensis, Ficus zuvalensis.
+Previous names: Ficus congoensis, Ficus hippopotami (same location as the hippo), Ficus zuvalensis.

 SA Tree No. 54.